cathleya/cathleya.github.io/_posts/blog/2016-01-01-How to install php71 on Mac OS.md

 ---
 layout: post
-title: "How to install php71 in Mac OS"
+title: "How to install php71 on Mac OS"
 modified:
 categories: blog
 excerpt: